Skip to Main Content

 Car insurance companies typically offer numerous payment options that might help you navigate your finances during unemployment.
 You may find that paying your premium in full earns you a discount.
 If you don’t have the funds to pay in full, you might be able to break your premium up into quarterly or monthly payments.
 You may be eligible for a discount if you sign up for automatic payments as well.

+During a period of unemployment, car insurance may not be your first financial priority.
 If you find yourself unable to pay at the designated time, consider reaching out to your company to discuss your grace period.
-Most companies will give you extra time to pay before canceling your policy, although a late fee may be charged.
+Most companies will give you extra time to pay before canceling your policy, although you may incur a late fee.
 Similarly, if you are struggling to pay your car’s loan or lease payments, talking to a representative from your financial institution could reveal ways to adjust your payment plan.

 Consider pay-per-mile insurance

 If your mileage has decreased due to unemployment, pay-per-mile insurance may save you money on your premium.
-Pay-per-mile insurance charges you a monthly base fee and an additional per-mile fee for every mile you drive.
-Tracking your monthly mileage and comparing quotes for pay-per-mile insurance might help you decide if it may be a cost-saving choice for you.
+With pay-per-mile insurance, you’re usually charged a monthly base fee and an additional per-mile fee for every mile you drive.
+Tracking your monthly mileage and comparing quotes for pay-per-mile insurance might help you decide if it could be a cost-saving choice.

 Maintain a clean driving record

 During your policy’s renewal each year, your insurance company will evaluate your level of risk.
-If you received tickets during the last year or were involved in an accident, your insurance company will likely increase your rates.
-Maintaining a clean driving record may save you from rate increases during your period of unemployment and help you continue to save once you start your new job.
+If you received tickets or were involved in an accident, your insurance company will likely increase your rate.
+Maintaining a clean driving record may save you from rate increases during your period of unemployment and help you continue to save once you start a new job.

 Consider your coverage levels and deductibles